 What type of loan should I get?

 As far as repayment options go, federal loans are your best bet.
-If you no option but to take a second or third loan, it is best to max your federal loans first.
+If you no option besides taking out another student loan, it is best to max your federal loans first.

 You may choose to investigate institutional or private lender options, but be aware that these options may end up costing much more by way of interest.
 This is something you must give some serious thought to.